Education Teach Abroad – India

 Location details available via University of Missouri Global Education.

 The University of Missouri is the credit granting institution for the coursework offered through the Education Teach Abroad – India program.
 Non-MU (visiting) students will register for six hours of MU summer credit following enrollment directions provided on the MU International Center website.
 The coursework associated with Mizzou Ed Teach Abroad, including pre-departure, in-country and re-entry activities, will include theoretical and experiential learning in the areas of international education with a specific emphasis on the Indian educational system including the 10+2+3 pattern, the Right of Children to Free and Compulsory Education Act of 2009, rote learning, women’s education, International Curriculum Schools (IGCSE/IB) and National Curriculum Schools (CBSE/ICSE).
-For more information see Teach Abroad
+For more information see Teach Abroad.

 For information about housing see University of Missouri Global Education.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
-Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
-Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
+Before selecting a program, consider how your Traveler Profile may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.

-Check our Identity Abroad page and resources listed below for information specific to you and other students who may be on your program.
+Check our Traveler Profile pages linked below for information specific to you and other students who may be on your program.

 Non-MU (visiting) students must have completed at least 60 hours of college level credits by May 2020, they must have a cumulative GPA of at least 2.8 and provide a recommendation letter from their teacher preparation program director.